GPAI's Parallel Problem Generator: AI That Rewrites the Problem and Redraws the Figure

 The Mathematical Principle: Equivalent-Structure Preservation

-Formally, if the original problem is P₀ = (S₀, C₀, R₀) — where S₀ is the symbolic structure, C₀ is the constraint set, and R₀ is the solution recipe — then the twin P₁ = (S₁, C₁, R₁) must satisfy R₁ ≅ R₀: the solution paths are isomorphic.
+Formally, if the original problem is P₀ = (S₀, C₀, R₀) — where S₀ is the symbolic structure, C₀ is the constraint set, and R₀ is the solution recipe — then the parallel P₁ = (S₁, C₁, R₁) must satisfy R₁ ≅ R₀: the solution paths are isomorphic.
 The generator redesigns S₁ and C₁ to satisfy this condition, not just to look similar.

 Original: ∫₀¹ x eˣ dx

-Twin: ∫₀² (x − 1) e²ˣ dx
+Parallel: ∫₀² (x − 1) e²ˣ dx

 Both require integration by parts — ∫u dv = uv − ∫v du — the same solution strategy applied the same way.
 But the bounds, the integrand, and the numerical answer are all different.
-A student who copied the answer to the original would have no advantage on the twin.
+A student who copied the answer to the original would have no advantage on the parallel.

 This is what "equivalent structure" means.
 The concept is preserved.
 The answer is not.